skn054/NeogCamp-Mark10/README.md

 # neoG-markTen-Cash Resgister Manager

 Created app where we have bill amount and cash amount given by customer.
-Here we cacluate how mush we need to give cash back to customer.
+Here we cacluate amount to be returned in change to the customer with the minimum number of notes.

 ## Technology used:
 * HTML